ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/gitlab/README.md

+# GitLab Configuration Best Practices

+## Intro

+GitLab is a collaborative source code management platform that plays a critical role in modern software development, providing a central repository for storing, managing, and versioning source code as well as collaborating with a community of developers.
+However, it also represent a potential security risk if not properly configured.
+In this guide, we will explore the best practices for securing GitLab, covering topics that include user authentication, access control, permissions, monitoring, logging, and integrating security tools.

+## Audience

+This guide has been written for the:

+* **Maintainer** who wants to improve the security posture for one or more GitLab projects they support.
+* **Open Source Program Office (OSPO)** who is typically responsible for multiple groups and projects.
+* **Operations** team tasked with applying policies as part of their work managing assets on GitLab.

+## Recommendations

 ### Server
 1. [Two-Factor Authentication Should Be Enforced For The Group](group/two_factor_authentication_not_required_for_group.md)
 2. [Forking of Repositories to External Namespaces Should Be Disabled.](group/collaborators_can_fork_repositories_to_external_namespaces.md)